Counties 2 Gloucestershire

 Counties 2 Gloucestershire (or Counties 2 Tribute Gloucester for sponsorship reasons; formerly known as Gloucester Premier) is an English rugby union league which sits at the eighth level of league rugby union in England with teams largely being based in the county of Gloucestershire and Bristol.
 Originally a single division called Gloucestershire/Somerset, in 2000 the division split into two county leagues called Gloucester Premier and Somerset Premier.
 Following the Adult Competition Review the league was renamed Counties 2 Gloucestershire and split into North and South divisions.
 For season 2025-26 the divisions were consolidated once more.

 The league champions are promoted to Counties 1 Western North while the runner-up play the runner-up from Somerset Premier for the third promotion place.
 Relegated teams drop down into Counties 3 Gloucestershire North or Counties 3 Gloucestershire South depending on location.

+Teams 2026-27

+Departing were Cinderford II, promoted to Counties 1 Western North while Dursley (11th) and Old Richians (12th) were relegated.